eggs-benny/CV/README.md

 [Github](https://github.com/eggs-benny) // [Codewars](https://www.codewars.com/users/eggs-benny) // [IG](https://instagram.com/eggs_codes) // [LinkedIn](https://www.linkedin.com/in/benedict-smith-21b00330) // [Email](mailto:benedict.smith87@gmail.com) // [WhatsApp](https://wa.me/447541784011?text=Hi%20Ben,%20I%20saw%20your%20Github%20and%20...)

 ## About Me
-After more than a decade working to a senior level in TV advertising across two continents, I was ready for a new career and a new challenge.
-Looking to combine my creative background with my problem-solving brain, as well as bringing my well-honed soft-skills to a new role, becoming a developer felt like the ideal career to explore further.
+With over a decade of experience working to a senior level in advertising across two continents, I felt ready for a new challenge and a new career.
+By combining my creative background with my problem-solving brain, as well as bringing my well-honed soft-skills to a new role, becoming a developer felt like the ideal career to explore further.

-I am a recent graduate from [Makers Academy](https://makers.tech/about-us/), a highly-respected UK bootcamp, which has helped me develop the fundamentals of software development, honing practical skills and a portfolio through projects (such as [this](https://youtu.be/jNPUt79UpsA?t=134)).
-As well as working with other students in pairs & groups to simulate real-life working setups - all of which has made me certain that this is the perfect career 2.0 for me.
+I am a recent graduate from [Makers Academy](https://makers.tech/about-us/), a highly-respected UK bootcamp.
+Here I learned the fundamentals of software development, honing practical skills and building a portfolio through projects (such as [this](https://youtu.be/jNPUt79UpsA?t=134)).
+As well as working with other students in pairs & groups, both in-person and remotely to simulate real-life software career setups - all of which has made me certain that this my perfect career 2.0.

-The discipline, responsibility and attention to detail required from my career to date, paired with my natural empathic, analytical, logical approach provides a good basis to be a junior developer who will be able to learn quickly and flourish in any environment.
+The discipline, responsibility and attention to detail required from my career to date, paired with my natural empathic, analytical, logical approach provides a good basis to be a junior developer, able to learn quickly and flourish in any environment.

-I'm especially looking for a role that creates user-centric products, that will improve people's lives, as well as companies that offer strong employee support and mentorship.
+I'd like to work for companies that build user-centric products that improve people's lives, or create tech for good.
+I'm also very keen to find a role that offers strong employee development, support and mentorship.

 Read on for more, or find my PDF CV here.